-Increasing rent can be a difficult issue, especially when you’re looking to hike up the rent for your existing tenants.
-However, often landlords need to increase rent over time, to keep up with the level of inflation / cost of living and of course, general greed.
+Increasing rent can be a difficult issue, especially when you’re looking to hike up rates for existing tenants.
+However, often landlords need to increase rent over time, to keep up with the level of inflation / cost of living and of course, good ol’ greed.

 Potential problems with increasing rent

 Before taking the plunge, let’s quickly mull over the potential downfalls, and maybe even reasons to think again.

 Here are the common problems that a landlord faces when considering the subject of an increase in rent:

 - Fear of confrontation- this shouldn’t really be a deterrent, but understandably, not everyone takes to confrontation like a duck does to water.

 - The suggestion may force the tenant to vacate (which could potentially cost more than increasing the rent).